mongodb/specifications/source/crud/bulk-write.md

 ## Command Batching

 Drivers MUST accept an arbitrary number of operations as input to the `MongoClient.bulkWrite` method.
 Because the server imposes restrictions on the size of write operations, this means that a single call to `MongoClient.bulkWrite` may require multiple `bulkWrite` commands to be sent to the server.
 Drivers MUST split bulk writes into separate commands when the user's list of operations exceeds one or more of these maximums: `maxWriteBatchSize`, `maxBsonObjectSize` (for `OP_MSG` payload type 0), and `maxMessageSizeBytes` (for `OP_MSG` payload type 1).
 Each of these values can be retrieved from the selected server's `hello` command response.
 Drivers MUST merge results from multiple batches into a single `BulkWriteResult` or `BulkWriteException` to return from `MongoClient.bulkWrite`.

+When constructing the `nsInfo` array for a `bulkWrite` batch, drivers MUST only include the namespaces that are referenced in the `ops` array for that batch.

 ### Number of Writes